 Dr. Crane's Integrative Approach

 I don't treat back pain.
-I identify the specific structure generating that pain.
+I identify the specific structure generating that pain-using all three columns of the spine to understand each patient.
 Is it the disc nucleus losing hydration?
 The annular fibers microtearing?
 The synovial joint inflaming?
 The ligament losing proprioceptive innervation?
 Once we know the anatomy, we select the regenerative modality that addresses it.

 Why the Spine Responds to Regenerative Medicine